RSwarnkar/quantum-computing/README.md

-# quantum-computing-notes
-Quantum Computing Notes
+# Quantum Computing

-What are vectors, spinnors, tensors, phasors ?
+A repo of self-paced learning through exploration.